 At Huhtamaki, sustainability is ultimately governed by the Board of Directors and at the operational level, by the CEO, the Global Executive Team, the Sustainability Global function and other senior staff across the different business units.
 The Board is the highest body to approve the guiding policies for sustainability and outline sustainability principles regarding our strategy.

-In 2021, a Sustainability Steering Committee was founded at Group level, with the mission to steer transformative sustainability initiatives.
-The Sustainability Committee is a steering committee consisting of the Business Segment Presidents, CEO, CFO, EVP Business Development and Innovation and a cross-functional working group.
-It is chaired by the EVP Sustainability and Communications.
-A separate steering committee was established to support the implementation of the group-level energy strategy.
+We have a Sustainability Steering Committee at Group level, which steers transformative sustainability initiatives.
+The committee consists of the Business Segment Presidents, CEO, CFO, EVP Business Development and Innovation and a cross-functional working group and chaired by the EVP Sustainability and Communications.

 Our sustainability performance is tracked regularly in our operations: at the manufacturing unit, business segment and Group-levels.
 The results are collected and monitored at Group-level in the sustainability dashboard which is discussed in the Global Executive Team and presented quarterly to the Board of Directors.

-In 2021, Huhtamaki introduced the Global Sustainability Index (GSI), which links the short-term incentives of the President and CEO, as well as other members of the Global Executive Team to our sustainability performance.
-The index tracks Huhtamaki’s progress towards its 2030 sustainability ambitions.
-KPIs within the index are linked to the sustainability dashboard and relate, for example, to the share of renewable or recycled materials, the share of renewable electricity, and the share of non-hazardous waste recycled.
+In 2021, Huhtamaki introduced the Global Sustainability Index (GSI) to link short-term incentives of the President and CEO as well as the Global executive team to our sustainability performance.
+The index tracks our progress towards our 2030 sustainability ambitions.
+KPIs within the index are linked to our sustainability dashboard and relate, for example, to the share of renewable or recycled materials, the share of renewable electricity, and the share of non-hazardous waste recycled.
+Linking remuneration to sustainability further strengthens our commitment to sustainability and incentivizes our teams to help achieve our ambitious goals.